adfec/docker-commands/README.md

 ## Creating a Docker file with app

-For this example, let's say we have a simple NodeJS app that says "Hello world" To create the Dockerfile we need, the base image (FROM), the directory (WORKDIR), from where to where (ADD), the command to run if necesary, in this case to install dependencies of the Node sample; and finally the instruction to run the application
+For this scenario, let's say we have a simple NodeJS application that says "Hello world" To create the Dockerfile we need the base image (FROM), the directory (WORKDIR), from where to where (ADD), the command to run if necesary (in this case to install dependencies of the Node sample) and finally the instruction to run the application

     FROM node:latest
     WORKDIR /app